12 May 2025

 We shouldn't!

 We have only one path forward: to create more abundance, for everyone.
-Yes there is a risk we kill ourselves in the process, but the alternative is standing still, which means a life of decay.
+The alternative is standing still, which means a life of decay.

 To create abundance, we need to believe in more energy, more travel, more diversity, more innovation.
 We need that ambition to believe we can do it all.